 Hurricanes and Tropical Cyclones Overview.
 US Hurricane Frequency of Occurrence This map shows the concentration of hurricanes over the past 69 years.

 Should I bring an umbrella?
 Most of us don’t think much beyond these questions when we check the weather report on a typical day.
 But weather information plays a much more critical role than providing intel on whether to take an umbrella or use sunscreen.
 It can help manage the effects of climate change, prevent economic losses and save lives when extreme weather hits.
+During the second IDA18 replenishment meeting in Nay Pyi Taw, I visited the Myanmar Department of Meteorology and Hydrology’s Multi-Hazard Early Warning Center to see how funding from IDA, the World Bank’s fund for the poorest, is helping the country modernize its systems for observing and forecasting weather through the Ayeyarwady Integrated River Basin Management Project.
 8 maps that explain why Typhoon Haiyan hit the Philippines so hard.
 A week after Typhoon Haiyan made landfall in the Philippines, the country's crisis is far from over, with perhaps thousands of dead still be counted, tens or hundreds of thousands of people displaced and basic services, including access to food, shut down in many areas.

 To help convey how and why the storm was so bad, here is a series of eight maps on Haiyan, its impact and the Philippines' crisis.
-1. BBC Weather How do hurricanes form.
+1. The storm's path across Southeast Asia This map shows Haiyan's path westward across the Pacific.
+The numbers indicate the size of the storm, which peaked just as it hit the central Philippines.
+2. Lots of erroneous size comparisons circulated early on.
+BBC Weather How do hurricanes form.
 Teachit Geography - Tropical storms GCSE teaching pack.
 National Geographic.
 Climate Change Impact on Storms.
 Scientific research indicates that climate change will cause hurricanes and tropical storms to become more intense — lasting longer, unleashing stronger winds, and causing more damage to coastal ecosystems and communities.

 Their names reflect where they form, hurricanes in the North Atlantic and Caribbean, typhoons in the Pacific, and tropical cyclones over Australia.
 Tropical storms frequently hit the headlines, never more so than when Hurricane Katrina devastated New Orleans in 2005.
+The hurricane killed at least 1,800 people and caused an estimated $81 billion worth of damage, making Katrina the costliest natural disaster in history.
 Saffir-Simpson Hurricane Wind Scale.
 The Saffir-Simpson Hurricane Wind Scale is a 1 to 5 rating based on a hurricane's sustained wind speed.